maglet/R-gaussi/_episodes/01-rstudio-intro.md

 ~~~
 {: .output}

-More precisely, the stored value is a *decimal approximation* of
-this fraction called a [floating point number](http://en.wikipedia.org/wiki/Floating_point).

 Look for the `Environment` tab in one of the panes of RStudio, and you will see that `x` and its value
 have appeared.
 Our variable `x` can be used in place of a number in any calculation that expects a number: